 Art.
 1 Area of Application

-(1) IMPRESS Destination Services, Winterhuder Weg 76, D-22085 Hamburg (hereinafter referred to as “IMPRESS”) purchases services in the destinations and sells these to domestic and foreign businesses in form of a package or individual services.
+(1) IMPRESS Destination Services a trade mark of CAMBROS Hotel & Tourism Marketing UG (haftungsbeschränkt), Am Gerätehaus 4b, D-21220 Seevetal (hereinafter referred to as “IMPRESS”) purchases services in the destinations and sells these to domestic and foreign businesses in form of a package or individual services.

 (2) The following General Terms and Conditions (GTC) determine, subject to additional supplement agreements, the contractual relationship between IMPRESS and the contractor, in terms of sec.
 1 (hereinafter referred to as “Client”).
 Any deviating terms of business of Client are hereby expressly excluded.

 (3) Offers from IMPRESS address to enterprises only.
 Enterprise is any natural or juristic person, or any partnership of legal capacity, which at the time of transaction exercises its commercial or self-dependent professional activity (art.
 14 BGB – German Civil Code).

 (1) By confirming services offered by IMPRESS, Client makes a binding offer IMPRESS for the conclusion of a contract.
 Client may make such confirmation in writing, by e-mail or phone.
 The offer to contract of Client shall be based on the individualized package and/or individual services proposed by IMPRESS upon request.

 (2) Client’s offer to contract shall be accepted by submission of the confirmation by IMPRESS in text form.
 In case the content of the confirmation deviates from the content of the offer, this shall be deemed a new offer by IMPRESS.
 The contract is deemed concluded on the basis of this new offer once the Client declares its acceptance, or makes the respective payment.